 Youth Engagement • Production • Prop Construction • Design • Wardrobe • Technical Theatre

 Participants are selected by the Artistic Associate Youth Engagement on the basis of their submitted material and personal interview.
 Participants are selected on the basis of competency, demonstrated interest, and assessed potential in professional theatre.

-A successful candidate will be selected by April 1, 2019.
+A successful candidate will be selected as soon as possible.

-The Application form and supporting materials can be sent to:
+Application forms and supporting materials can be sent to: